awsdocs/amazon-workdocs-user-guide/doc_source/companion.md

 # Edit Files Using Amazon WorkDocs Companion<a name="companion"></a>

-Amazon WorkDocs Companion lets you open and edit a file from the web client with one click\.
+Amazon WorkDocs Companion lets you open and edit a file from the web client in one step\.
 Your changes are saved to Amazon WorkDocs as a new file version\.

+For Windows users, Amazon WorkDocs Companion integrates with File Explorer to let you:
++ Upload multiple files and folders from File Explorer to the Companion Uploads folder under **MyDocs** on the Amazon WorkDocs site\.
++ Share a link to the uploaded files, or share a link with a 4\-digit passcode\.

 Download Amazon WorkDocs Companion from [https://amazonworkdocs\.com/en/clients](https://amazonworkdocs.com/en/clients)\.